 Provides access to the literature on the left, with a primary emphasis on politically and culturally engaged scholarship inside and outside the academy and a secondary emphasis on significant but little known sources of news and ideas.

-The lynda.com Online Training Library courses include such subjects as Photoshop, Flash, Dreamweaver, Illustrator, Office, digital photography, Web design, digital video, and many others.
-Note: All users will be prompted to log in to this resource.
-Please use your AU network username and password.
+Online training and courses in such subjects as Photoshop, Flash, Dreamweaver, Illustrator, Office, digital photography, Web design, digital video, and more. ** Log in with your AU portal credentials.

 Providing current news pertaining to all branches of the military, this database covers about 400 titles, with the full text of nearly 300 journals and periodicals and 245 pamphlets.
 Includes CountryWatch's Country Review.

-Web-enhanced premier journal on public policy and politics covering all branches of government with archives back to 1977.
-Includes the National Journal, The Hotline, Congress Daily, Almanac of American Politics, Markup Reports & Bill Status, Ad Spotlight, Poll Track with reporting and punditry of political news, campaigns, etc.
+Web-enhanced premier journal on public policy and politics covering all branches of government with past issues back to 2008.
+Includes the National Journal Daily, The Hotline, Daybook, [Election] Race Tracker, and an Almanac of American Politics,

 An online collection of over 50 subject-specific research guides written by leading scholars in the fields of Journalism and Mass Communication.
 Each guide provides an overview of a key topic or term within communication studies, including the names of major related authors, resources, and scholarly publications.